Chapter Four

 Chapter Four 6 3

-çraddhå-måtram uktvå sa yathå bhajeta tathå çikßayati,” which
+çraddhå-måtram uktvå sa yathå bhajeta tathå çikßayati,”

-means that faith is the sole cause of the qualification to perform
+means that faith is the sole cause of the qualification to

-exclusive devotion. Çrîla Jîva Gosvåmî also mentions, “çraddhå hi
+exclusive devotion. Çrîla Jîva Gosvåmî also mentions, “çraddhå

 çåstrårtha-viçvåsa˙. çåstraμ ca tad açara√asya bhayaμ tac